 Resources to find ideas, funding, and more on starting a business

-For many people, entrepreneurship is the ultimate career goal.
+For many people, the ultimate career goal is to become an entrepreneur.
 And we love entrepreneurs at NuvoDesk!

 Starting a company can be one of the most rewarding and interesting opportunities you’ll ever get.
 When 90% of startups fail, we want to give you the tools you need to succeed!
 If you’re aware of the risks but you’re still determined to be an entrepreneur, start with the information in this article.

 A successful startup begins with an idea.
 Here are some techniques for thinking of a product or service:

 How could you solve this problem for them?
 As you brainstorm, ask your friends to keep track of the day-to-day things that annoy them.
 Then go through their lists and look for problems you might be able to solve.

 For instance, if you go to Product Hunt, you can find a constantly updated curation of the newest apps, websites, and games for digital inspiration.
 Meanwhile, Kickstarter is great for physical products.

 People need different products as the world continues to change.
 For example, Uber, Lyft, and other ride-sharing apps created a demand for a third-party app that will tell you the cheapest fares when someone needs a ride.
 Read trend predictions for your industry or market, or check out universal trend forecasting publications like Trend Hunter and Springwise.
 Then ask yourself, “If these predictions come true, which tools will be necessary?”